Seahawks look to re-establish home-field and prime-time advantages they’ve been known for under Pete Carroll

 Similarly missing of late is the Seahawks’ long record of dominance in prime time.

-While Seattle retains a glittering 33-10-1 record in prime time under Carroll since 2010, the Seahawks are just 4-5 in their last nine prime-time games having lost both already this year.
+While Seattle retains a glittering 33-10-1 record in prime time under Carroll since 2010, the Seahawks are just 4-5 in their past nine prime-time games, having lost both already this year.

 Seattle has two prime-time games remaining after this week — a Monday nighter at Washington on Nov.
 29 and a Sunday nighter at home the following week against the 49ers.